 Students are required to obey the law at all times.
-Behaviors which are criminal in nature or which are clearly counterproductive to the efforts to achieve instructional objectives have no place in the SLPS.
+Behaviors which are criminal in nature or which are clearly counterproductive to the efforts to achieve instructional objectives shall result in discipline.

-Students are required to obey school rules any time they are rightfully under the supervision of school personnel.
+Students are required to obey school rules any time they under the supervision of school personnel.
 This includes any time students are going to or from school and any time students are on school grounds.
 It also includes any time that students are off school grounds at school-sponsored activities, or are going to or from such an activity.
-Off campus acts of misconduct that may disrupt the school day are also subject to discipline.
+Off campus acts of misconduct that disrupt the school day are also subject to discipline.